 If you’re in need of some perfectly straight caulking lines then you’ll need to try using two strips of painters tape and have a damp cloth at the ready.
-Apply the tape to either side of where you want the caulking to go making sure it’s well stuck down.
+Apply the tape to either side of where you want the caulking to go make sure it’s well stuck down.
 Apply the caulking and smooth with one finger until you have an even application.
 Gently pull up the tape while the caulk is still wet and use the damp rag to remove any excess or overspill.

 Have you been a little overzealous with the paintbrush?
-Well don’t worry there’s a way to clean paint offf all those metal hinges, latches and screws without having to relegate yourself to the garden shed so no one gets overwhelmed by paint stripper fumes.
-Using an old slow cooker (as some paints may stain the pot) fill it with water and the metal pieces that you need the paint removed from, let the pot simmer over night – the paint should fall off but if it doesn’t scrub at it with a stiff plastic brush as soon as you pull it from the water and you’ll be greeted with shiny, paint free metal.
+Well don’t worry there’s a way to clean paint off all those metal hinges, latches and screws without having to relegate yourself to the garden shed so no one gets overwhelmed by paint stripper fumes.
+Using an old slow cooker (as some paints may stain the pot) fill it with water and the metal pieces that you need the paint removed from, let the pot simmer overnight – the paint should fall off but if it doesn’t scrub at it with a stiff plastic brush as soon as you pull it from the water and you’ll be greeted with shiny, paint free metal.